MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMacOSSoftwareUpdateAccountSummaryCategorySummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMacOSSoftwareUpdateCategorySummary>`: MacOS software update category summary report for a device and user
+`BODYPARAMETER <IMicrosoftGraphMacOSSoftwareUpdateCategorySummary>`: MacOS software update category summary report for a device and user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceId <String>]`: The device ID.
   - `[DisplayName <String>]`: The name of the report
   - `[FailedUpdateCount <Int32?>]`: Number of failed updates on the device